connectedway/OpenFiles/DFS.md

 # DFS QA Test Plan and Results

-OpenFiles DFS has supports both standalone and domain based DFS.
+OpenFiles DFS supports both standalone and domain based DFS.
 This results in a large number of scenarios to test.
 They are documented here.